Madrid´s Feast Day – The Legend Of The Virgin Of Almudena

 The name Almudena derives from the Arabic words Almud meaning wheat and Al Mudayna, meaning wall – so it is possible the original marian apparition took place by a granary located by the fortress.

-The armies of the Umayyad Caliphate had under Tariq ibn Ziyad crossed the Straits of Gibraltar in 711 and rapidly advanced across the whole of the Iberian Peninsular destroying the Visigothic kingdoms along the way following the decisive Battle of Guadelete in 712.
+The armies of the Umayyad Caliphate, had under Tariq ibn Ziyad, crossed the Straits of Gibraltar in 711 and rapidly advanced across the whole of the Iberian Peninsular, sweeping aside a large combined Visigoth army under their king Roderick at the Battle of Guadelete in 712.

 The news of the defeat spread as fast as the advancing Arab Berber armies and the inhabitants did indeed hide all Christian relics including the statue which was sealed in the wall along with two lighted candles inside.

-The Moorish armies arrived in Magerit which they expanded and eventually Muhammad I of Cordoba established the fortress Alcazar ( the present site of the Royal Palace) in around 850 before adding the Al-Mudayna wall to surround it.
+The Moorish armies arrived in the then settlement which they named Magerit and saw its strategic importance which led to Muhammad I of Cordoba establishment of a fortress Alcazar ( the present site of the Royal Palace) in around 850 before adding the Al-Mudayna wall to surround it.

 The exact location of the statue remained a closely guarded secret by the Christian inhabitants and passed down from generation to generation by word of mouth.